NordicMuseum/Nordic-Museum-Audio-Guide/readMe/architecture.md

 ### Action
 An action is the only way to modify the state.
 Each action specifies its action type and the data associated with that action.
 They handle async calls and then pass the returned data into the Reducers by returning an Action type that certain reducers will listen to and then modify their specific part of the state tree.

-The actions can be found in the [app/containers folder](app/containers)
+The actions can be found in the [app/containers folder](../app/containers)

 *Notes:*

 1. Only one Action should be triggered at a time.
 Actions should not be tied to UI or a specific Reducer.
 This is an antipattern that will lead to tightly coupled Actions and Reducers and ultimately leads to more code then is nessecary.
 It is perfectly fine for an action to hit multiple reducers.
-2. To handle actions that can fail have an action that returns either a fail action or a success action. e.g. [A load audio action could fail](app/actions/audio.js#L139).
+2. To handle actions that can fail have an action that returns either a fail action or a success action. e.g. [A load audio action could fail](../app/actions/audio.js#L139).
 (Dispatch is the way to send an action, redux normally wraps your actions in dispatch automatically when you pass them through containers.)

 ### Actors
 An actor is an unit that is completely independent of the UI, it merely listens for events and using the data passed in and currently in the state it sends an action.

-The actors can be found in the [app/actors folder](app/actors)
+The actors can be found in the [app/actors folder](../app/actors)

 *Notes:*

 1. This is a personal addition to standard Redux archecture.
-It helps seperate out the events that are not UI dependent from the ones that are.
+It helps separate out the events that are not UI dependent from the ones that are.